weberlab-hhu/Helixer/docs/training.md

-representation of gene structures, and, most importantly right now, provides identification and masking of invalid gene structures from the gff file (e.g. those that don't have _any_ UTR between coding and intergenic or those that have overlapping exons within one transcript).
+representation of gene structures, and, most importantly right now, provides identification and masking of invalid gene structures from the gff file (e.g. those that don't have _any_ UTR between coding and intergenic, those where the start codon is not ATG, or those that have overlapping exons within one transcript).

 See the GeenuFF repository for more information.